Are 4 Digits Passwords Safe? Are 6 Symbols Passwords Safe?

 2. What makes a 6-symbol password insecure if it's just letters and numbers?

-Even a 6-symbol password can be vulnerable if it uses predictable sequences, common words, or lacks diversity in characters.
+Even a 6-symbol password can be at risk if it uses predictable sequences, common words, or lacks diversity in characters.
 Attackers can swiftly guess such combinations using advanced tools.

 3. What is a dictionary attack?